-It is expected that frequent routing changes will occur in the global network.
-Still, for a specific router of a particular connection, the changes should be relatively rare to avoid continuous and dangerous fluctuations in the Internet traffic routes.
+It is expected and "normal" that frequent routing changes occur in the global Internet network.
+Still, for a specific connection managed by one particular router, the changes should be relatively rare to avoid continuous and dangerous fluctuations in the end-to-end Internet traffic routes.

 BPGSentinel specifically addresses the needs of this type of multi-homed network/Autonomous System (AS), providing information on the current status and allowing inspection of all BGP events that occurred in the past days or months.

-BPGSentinel focusing on the organization's AS and IP addresses, verifies precisely how the specific AS/nets are "seen and routed" through the different Internet carriers and checks that the traffic to and from them is correctly handled.
+BPGSentinel focuses on the organization's AS and IP addresses, verifies precisely how the AS/nets are "seen and routed" through the different Internet carriers, and checks the correct handling of traffic.

-BPGSentinel records 24x7 all anomalies and notify any changes in status in various ways.
-Twenty-four hours a day, seven days a week, the system records all significant events promptly, highlighting what may require further intervention or investigation.
+BPGSentinel records all anomalies and notifies of any status change using several different modalities.
+Twenty-four hours a day, seven days a week, the system promptly records all significant events, highlighting what may require further intervention or investigation.